-The Constitution enshrines the core PFM principle that the disbursement of funds must have the imprimatur of Congress through appropriations laws.
+The Constitution enshrines the core PFM principle that th disbursement of funds must have the imprimatur of Cong through appropriations laws.
 Various provisions in the proposed Act seek to increase the involvement of Congress in the management of the State's coffers.
-Together, these provisions strengthen Congress' check-and-balance role with the Executive in budgeting and management.

-First, the proposed Act rationalizes funds that have, in practice, been excluded from closer scrutiny by Congress and have given discretion to the Executive on how these funds should be spent.
-It limits the types of SPFs that Congress may include in the Budget to only the National Disaster Ri Reduction and Management Fund (NDRRMF), the Conting Fund, and the Statutory Shares of LGUs.
-Other SPFs may only be created if the details of expenditures under each co not be determined during budget preparation.
+Together, these at the provisions strengthen Congress' check-and-balance role with the Executive in budgeting and management.
+Congress e ngress nese First, the proposed Act rationalizes funds that have, in practice, been excluded from closer scrutiny by Congress and have given discretion to the Executive on how these funds should be spent.
+It limits the types of SPFs that Congress may include in the Budget to only the National Disaster Risk Reduction and Management Fund (NDRRMF), the Contingent Fund, and the Statutory Shares of LGUs.
+Other SPFs may only be created if the details of expenditures under each could not be determined during budget preparation.
 The bill also reforms Unprogrammed Appropriations by clarifying their coverage and the parameters for their use.
-Among others, limits such standby appropriations to two percent of the G requires that expenditures from such are spelled out in the GAA in detail; and constrains the Executive from activating such if doing so will compromise its fiscal targets.
+Among others, it limits such standby appropriations to two percent of the GAA; requires that expenditures from such are spelled out in the GAA in detail; and constrains the Executive from activating such if doing so will compromise its fiscal targets.

-The proposed Act also introduces the new practice of Second, the bill further clarifies the definition of savings and requiring a Financial and Budgetary Information Sheet for each proposed revenue-eroding or expenditurethe parameters for their use, consistent with the Supreme Court's decision on the DAP.
-For one, savings may not adding bill filed by legislators.
-The information sheet must be declared from discontinuance, abandonment, or noninclude estimates of the financial impact of such bills over commencement of a program, project, or activity (P/A/P) the medium-term.
-Simply put, Congress must provide a if it is due to the fault or negligence of the agency.
-The use supporting document that elaborates on the proposed bill's of savings may be applied to augment a deficiency in any impact on the country's financial health, for the sake of existing P/A/Ps that arises from unforeseen modifications or transparency and better-informed decision-making on fiscal adjustments or adjustments to costs for justifiable reasons. matters.
+Second, the bill further clarifies the definition of savings and the parameters for their use, consistent with the Supreme Court's decision on the DAP.
+For one, savings may not be declared from discontinuance, abandonment, or noncommencement of a program, project, or activity (P/A/P) if it is due to the fault or negligence of the agency.
+The use of savings may be applied to augment a deficiency in any existing P/A/Ps that arises from unforeseen modifications or adjustments or adjustments to costs for justifiable reasons.
 Moreover, the President and other constitutional officers are required to report the use of their respective savings to Congress and the public on a regular basis.
-The bill also sets Efficient Budget Execution and rules on realignment, defined as "the limited flexibility given Financial Management to NGAs to reallocate, modify, or change the details within an existing [P/A/P] which shall not entail any augmentation Better financial management enables faster and more (Part V, Section 39)."
-This rule recognizes the need to provide efficient budget execution and service delivery.
-Thus, the leeway to managers in the agencies to move funds within a proposed Act supplements recent reforms that streamline P/A/P based on their assessment on how funds should be and clarify financial management processes to ensure speed used.
-Funds cannot be transferred or realigned across P/A/Ps. and integrity (see fast and Efficient Budget Execution).
+The bill also sets rules on realignment, defined as "the limited flexibility given to NGAs to reallocate, modify, or change the details within an existing [P/A/P] which shall not entail any augmentation (Part V, Section 39)."
+This rule recognizes the need to provide leeway to managers in the agencies to move funds within a P/A/P based on their assessment on how funds should be used.
+Funds cannot be transferred or realigned across P/A/Ps.

 Third, the bill limits the extent of Budget re-enactment to curb the Executive's discretion in using the previous year's GAA in the event Congress fails to pass a new Budget for the year.
 For one, the aggregate level of the Re-enacted Budget is limited to the same total amounts in the previous GAA or the BESF, whichever is lower.
-Appropriations for completed P/A/Ps are also excluded from the re-enacted GAA.
+Appropriations for completed PAPs are also excluded from the re-enacted GAA.
 As a Reenacted Budget will tend to have a lower amount overall than the original GAA, and thus limiting the ability of government to deliver services, the bill effectively creates an incentive for both the Executive and Congress to ensure that a new Budget is enacted on time (see Fast and Efficient Budget Execution).